9 Discontinued Canned Foods You'll Never See Again

 Franco American Macaroni and Cheese

 Canned mac and cheese may not sound appetizing to you.
 But in some circles, there's serious nostalgia for this canned delicacy.
+If you're looking for the best boxed mac-and-cheese, we tried a few of them and this was our shocking favorite.

 Trader Joe's Vegetable Chili